anawebdev/portfolio/README.md

+---
+!!!
+Not yet fully optimized for Safari!!!
+---

 **Languages & libraries used**

 -	HTML5
--	CSS3 + SASS (using compass)
+-	CSS3 + SCSS (using compass)
 -	JavaScript
 -	jQuery
 -	Bootstrap
 -	AOS (Animate on Scroll) – for fading in text
--	Particle Canvas Network – for adding the particle effects on the Landing Page

 **Responsiveness**